 A must-have for any Mexican meal!
-Loaded with fresh avocados, tomatoes, and the perfect spices, you’ll want to put this guacamole on everything!
+This fresh, delicious chunky guacamole is loaded with fresh avocados, tomatoes, onions and the perfect spices.
+You’ll want to put this guacamole on everything!

 Once I discovered how easy it was to make this Loaded Guacamole at home, there was no more buying that mediocre stuff at the store.
 Not to mention, when you’re making something at home, you know exactly what’s going into it.
 The Loaded Guacamole has nothing but fresh ingredients along with some simple spices that you can easily find, making it Clean-Eating friendly!

 To get my 6-year-old fella to eat more veggies, I’ve come to notice that if he is there helping me prepare what we’re eating, he is much more apt to try and LIKE it!
-He was also pretty excited to help use the Ninja Food processor that he and his daddy got me for Christmas. 😉 So I got him chopping away – he helped chop and prepare almost everything that went into the food processor – the avocados, garlic, onion, lime juice, chilies, spices and tomatoes.
+So I got him chopping away – he helped chop and prepare almost everything – the avocados, garlic, onion, lime juice, chilies, spices and tomatoes.

-Harrison got a little excited with the food processor, and we ended up with a creamier guacamole – which is great.
-I also really love a chunky guacamole, where you have bits and pieces of onion, avocado, garlic and tomato.
-To make a chunky guacamole, simply pulse your food processor (or blender) just a few times – it will incorporate and break everything up, but still remain chunky.
-We ended up just chopping the tomatoes by hand, and stirring those in at the end, rather than pureeing them with the rest of the ingredients.
-It gives it a nice pop of color intermixed with the green.
-Perfect for Cinco de Mayo!
+I really love a chunky guacamole, where you have bits and pieces of onion, avocado, garlic and tomato.
+To make a chunky guacamole, simply chop up your ripe avocados as you would all of your other ingredients.
+You can also pulse your food processor (or blender) just a few times – it will incorporate and break everything up, but still remain chunky.
+This guacamole is definitely perfect for Cinco de Mayo!

 Here is how this fantastically fresh, easy and clean-eating friendly dip comes together: